 The word for how to say park in Korean is 공원 (gongwon).
-No matter which type of a park you are talking about – a regular one, an amusement park, a zoo, and so on – this is what you add after the word that denotes the type of park.
+No matter which type of park you are talking about – a regular one, an amusement park, a zoo, and so on – this is what you add after the word that denotes the type of park.
+Here are some sample sentences to help you how to use this word along with other parts of Korean grammar.

 한국에서 국립공원을 몇개 있으세요? (hangugeseo gungnipgongwoneul myeotgae isseuseyo?)